Kinetic coefficients of two-dimensional electrons with strong Zeeman splitting: 1. Introduction

+The two-component 2D electron-electron hydrodynamic systems can be implemented experimentally, for example, by the two following ways.
+First, such systems are realized in quantum wells by populating the two 2D bands formed by the two lowest quantum confinement levels due to a sufficiently high doping level and/or temperature~\cite{levin2024bulk}.
+Second, a two-component electron system can be formed by applying a magnetic field with a large component in the quantum well plane to a structure with only one lowest 2D band occupied by electrons.
+A strong enough in-plane magnetic field induces the transformation of the single, degenerated by spin, band into the two Zeeman subbands~\cite{dai2011response,Hatke_Zudov,small}.

-A phenomenological theory of hydrodynamic magnetotransport in a two-component degenerate 2DEG was developed in work \cite{alekseev2023viscous}.
-Its predictions are in qualitative agreement with the results of experiments \cite{dai2011response,levin2024bulk}: when a single-component electron fluid transforms into a two-component one, a change from giant negative magnetoresistance to positive saturating magnetoresistance occurs.
-However, in the experiment, the amplitude of the resulting positive magnetoresistance turns out to be significantly less than unity, which differs from the predictions of theory~\cite{alekseev2023viscous}, in which saturating magnetoresistance with an amplitude of the order of unity is predicted for a significant difference in the parameters of the two components of the electron fluid (that is, their differences for the two components are of the order of their values).
-The quantitative characteristics of the magnetoresistance predicted in~\cite{alekseev2023viscous} depend on the ratio between the relaxation rates of perturbations of various types.
+A phenomenological theory of hydrodynamic magnetotransport in a two-component 2D electron system was developed in work~\cite{alekseev2023viscous}.
+Its predictions are in qualitative agreement with the results of experiments~\cite{dai2011response,levin2024bulk}, in which single-component electron systems were reconstructed by the described above ways into two-component systems and an evolution of the giant negative magnetoresistance into the positive saturating magnetoresistance was observed.
+However, in experiment~\cite{levin2024bulk}, the amplitude of the resulting positive magnetoresistance turns out to be significantly less than unity, which differs from the predictions of theory~\cite{alekseev2023viscous}, in which saturating magnetoresistance with an amplitude of the order of unity was predicted for a significant difference in parameters of the two components.
+Note also that in theory~\cite{alekseev2023viscous} the friction between the two fluid components due to the electron-electron scattering was not accounted.

-Thus, for a quantitative explanation of experiments~\cite{dai2011response,Hatke_Zudov,levin2024bulk} the task of a specific microscopic calculation of the relaxation rates is relevant.
-This should significantly refine the model of work~\cite{alekseev2023viscous} and quantitatively explain the observed in the works~\cite{dai2011response,Hatke_Zudov,levin2024bulk} the evolution of the strong negative magnetoresistance, characteristic of a viscous electron fluid, into a positive saturating magnetoresistance.
+Thus, is relevant a detailed microscopic theory of magnetotransport in two-component electron fluids for a quantitative explanation of experiments~\cite{dai2011response,Hatke_Zudov,levin2024bulk}.
+This theory is to be based on exact calculations of the relaxation rates of different angular harmonics of the distribution functions of the two fluid components and construction of the corresponding Navier-Stokes-like flow equations.
+It should significantly clarify and correct the phenomenological theory of Ref.~\cite{alekseev2023viscous}.
+In particular, the microscopic theory should quantitatively explain the evolution, with the increase of the Zeeman splitting, of the strong negative magnetoresistance, being characteristic for one-component viscous electron fluids, into a positive saturating magnetoresistance, observed for two-component systems in experiments ~\cite{dai2011response,levin2024bulk} (and, possibly, in~\cite{Hatke_Zudov}).